emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/18-plot-time-series-rasters-in-r.md

 This episode covers how to customize your raster plots using the `ggplot2` package in R to create publication-quality plots.

-First, let's load the libraries that we will need for this episode:
+First, let's load the libraries that we will need for this episode.

+We will be using the `tidyr` package in this episode, which you might not have used yet!

+If you haven't downloaded `tidyr` to your R yet, do so now using:

+`install.packages("tidyr")`

+Once it's downloaded, load in all the packages for this episode:

 ```r